 h) A more detailed concierge call prior to arrival will need to take place 48 hours before arrival.

-i) Encourage the use e-mail for all guest transactions, offer Internet / online solution and email receipts.
+i) Encourage the use of e-mail for all guest transactions, offer Internet / online solution and email receipts.

 j) In certain areas the use of Perspex screens will be used i.e. bar, reception and spa areas.